 minepy - Maximal Information-based Nonparametric Exploration¶

-minepy provides an ANSI C library for the Maximal Information-based Nonparametric Exploration (MIC and MINE family).
+minepy provides a library for the Maximal Information-based Nonparametric Exploration (MIC and MINE family).
 Key features:

 - APPROX-MIC (the original algorithm, DOI: 10.1126/science.1205438) and MIC_e (DOI: arXiv:1505.02213 and DOI: arXiv:1505.02214) estimators;